top of page

 The adjective 'seismic' has its etymology rooted in Greek.
 It is derived from the Greek word 'seismos,' which means 'shaking' or 'earthquake.'
 In the context of earthquakes and geology, 'seismic' refers to anything related to the vibration, shockwaves, or waves produced by these natural events.
 The term 'seismic' underscores the connection between geological phenomena and the shaking or upheaval of the Earth's crust, reflecting its Greek origins in the concept of seismic activity as the shaking or trembling of the Earth.
 It is commonly used in scientific and engineering contexts to describe the study of earthquakes and the monitoring of ground movements caused by them.

-Quiz: Find the meaning of the adjective seismic:
+Find the correct meaning of the adjective seismic:

 Try Again!